The “Runaway Train” Rush to Plant Trees Ignores a Critical Global Ecosystem

 “When we talk about restoring a landscape to something that didn’t have humans in it, what are we talking about?” says Col Gordon, a Scottish Farmer with a focus on Indigenous land practices.
 “A lot of the great grasslands have evolved over many thousands of years with communities of humans interacting with the landscape and the flora and fauna within that landscape.
 They have co-evolved.”

-“If we’re really serious about addressing the challenges that we have ahead of us, we need to level the playing field, ensuring grasslands and savannahs are valued in the climate space,” says Berg.
+“If we’re really serious about addressing the challenges that we have ahead of us, we need to level the playing field, ensuring grasslands and savannahs are valued in the climate space,” says Berg, as well as the conservation space.

 Panelists agreed that in many ways, this is a communication problem.